 Squirrels in the attic is the most common reason we’re called upon for our squirrel removal services.

-For best squirrel control practice, remove any open diet sources: seeds, nuts, and fruits are all prime targets for squirrels in the house.
+The best way to get rid of squirrels is to remove any open diet sources: seeds, nuts, and fruits are all prime targets for squirrels in the house.
 Gutter guards can keep squirrels from finding entry points into your home.
-If a squirrel has chewed its way into your home or attic, exclusion is the preferred method of squirrel removal.
+If a squirrel has chewed its way into your home or attic, exclusion is the preferred method to get rid of squirrels.
 This is best left to wildlife control services to exclude these animals in a safe and humane way.

 To prevent squirrels from entering your home: